-Philosophy and Ethics (OCR): This course is very popular at A-Level.
+Religious Studies (OCR): This course is very popular at A-Level.
 Students will need to critically assess and analyse issues within Philosophy and Religious Ethics.
-Students will study the work of some of the greatest minds in history such as Plato, Aristotle, Aquinas, Augustine and many others.
+Students will study the work of some of the greatest minds in history, such as Plato, Aristotle, Aquinas, Augustine and many others.
 Students will be faced with some of the oldest questions of human meaning, such as ‘What do we mean by good?’ and ‘bad’, ‘right’ and ‘wrong’?

-Religious Ethics will focus on the study on various ethical issues such as Medical Ethics, Aquinas, Natural Law and Utilitarianism.
-Students will need to draw conclusions about particular ethical issues from the ethical theories the have studied.
+Religious Ethics will focus on the study of various ethical issues, such as Medical Ethics, Aquinas, Natural Law and Utilitarianism.
+Students will need to draw conclusions about particular ethical issues from the ethical theories they have studied.